 - Calculating a percentage of the Manufacturer's Suggested Retail Price (MSRP)

 Similarly, calculating a percentage of MSRP leads to residual values that differ between lenders.
-One lender calculates the residual value at 30 percent of MSRP.
-Another lender calculates the residual value at 40 percent.
-Both residual values may apply to the same vehicle at the end of a 36-month lease and these values are not negotiable.
-This is why it's advisable to shop around for multiple lenders.
-It's possible to come across a range of residual values for any vehicle you're thinking about leasing.
+For example, one lender calculates the residual value at 30% of MSRP.
+Another lender calculates the residual value at 40%.
+Both residual values may apply to the same vehicle at the end of a 36-month lease, and these values are not negotiable.
+That's why it's advisable to shop around for multiple lenders.
+It's possible to come across a range of residual values for any vehicle you're considering leasing.

-Consult lease guides like ALG, which are available via annual subscription.
-There are free alternatives online, such as Kelley Blue Book.
-Some online tools give you a prediction of your car's residual value, whereas other tools allow you to input information and parameters beforehand.
-The tool then calculates your car's residual value based on your input and established parameters/refinements.
+When determining the value of the car you want to sell or buy/lease, consult leased car guides like ALG, available via an annual subscription.
+In addition, there are free alternatives online, such as Kelley Blue Book.
+Some online tools give you a prediction of your car's residual value.
+In contrast, other tools allow you to input information and parameters beforehand to help them arrive at an educated guess about your car's potential residual worth.
+Essentially, these tools calculate your car's residual value based on your input and established parameters/refinements.

 Online person-to-person car sales websites are another idea.
-These websites often offer some tool that calculates residual car values, trade-in value or trade-in range so that you can post your for-sale vehicle at the most competitive price.
+These websites often offer some tool that calculates residual car values, trade-in value, or trade-in range so that you can post your for-sale vehicle at the most competitive price.
 On the surface, residual value and trade-in-value seem different.
-However, trade-in value is an estimate of what a used car might fetch at auction, which is one of the metrics used to determine residual value.
+However, trade-in value only estimates what a used car might fetch at auction, one of the metrics used to determine residual value.

 How Does ALG Establish Baseline Industry Standards?

 ALG tracks how vehicles depreciate over time.
 Based on extensive experience with vehicle depreciation, ALG produces residual value forecasts.
 The residual value, or expected wholesale value, is the price that your used car might fetch at auction.
-This forecast calculation includes the price history of similar vehicles sold at auction.
+This forecast calculation includes the price history of similar vehicles sold at auction after the end of the lease term and is a good option for helping to determine the value of an asset.

-The lender (or bank) uses the ALG residual value forecasts, its own set of past models and its own predictions to establish a unique residual value for a given car.
-This value (which includes depreciation), along with interest and tax, impacts the amount of your car's monthly lease payments.
-As a result, the lease offer from the lender is the one that he or she thinks is the most competitive, profitable and compatible with the lender's most comfortable level of risk.
+The lender — bank, credit union, or automaker's finance unit — uses the ALG residual value forecasts, its own set of past models, and predictions to establish a unique residual value for a given car.
+This residual value calculation (which includes depreciation), along with the assessed interest rate and tax, impacts the amount of your car's monthly lease payments.
+As a result, the lease offer from the lender is the one that it thinks is the most competitive, profitable, and compatible with the lender's most comfortable level of risk based on the residual value of the vehicle.

 Some manufacturers subsidize leases.
 The contracts for these leases often quote slightly higher residual car values than those from ALG.
-These higher values let manufacturers lower the lease payments, which some consumers may find more feasible.
+These higher values let manufacturers offer lower monthly payments and smaller down payment options on leased vehicles, which some consumers may find more feasible.

 What is Residual Value in Relation to MSRP?

 MSRP only applies to new, unused cars.
-The moment you buy a car or drive it out of the lot, its value diminishes.
-This is why residual value represents a percentage of MSRP.
-MSRP is a manufacturer's calculation of retail pricing.
-The price is suggested.
-MSRP does not reflect what a car actually sells for or even what it actually costs.
+When you buy a vehicle or sign a lease agreement and drive it out of the lot, its value diminishes.
+That's why residual value represents a percentage of MSRP.
+MSRP is a manufacturer's calculation of retail pricing; the price is suggested.
+It doesn't reflect what a car sells for or even what it costs.

 Manufacturers use a variety of formulas and methods to determine MSRP.
 The basic formula is: Cost of product + markup = MSRP.

 After you drive a new car off the lot, the value continues to depreciate the more you use it.
-The largest portion of your monthly lease payment covers the cost of depreciation.
-Does it follow that a car with a high MSRP automatically has a higher value depreciation?
-On the contrary.
+The most significant portion of your monthly lease payment covers the cost of depreciation.
+So does it follow that a car with a high MSRP automatically has a higher value depreciation?
+Not necessarily so.

-Sometimes it makes more sense to lease a luxury vehicle that happens to have a higher MSRP.
-A well-made luxury vehicle depreciates less over time, meaning your monthly lease payment may end up being lower than a monthly lease payment for a cheaper car whose value rapidly depreciates over time.
-Since the luxury car depreciates at a lower rate than the economy car, it retains more residual value/resale value.
+Sometimes it makes more sense to look for lease deals on and lease a luxury vehicle that happens to have a higher MSRP.
+A well-made luxury vehicle depreciates less during the lease period, meaning your monthly lease payment may end up being lower than a monthly lease payment for a cheaper car whose value rapidly depreciates over time.
+Since the luxury car depreciates slower than the economy car, it retains more resale value/market value than other leased vehicle types.
+In this instance, the residual value of the vehicle is greater.

-High residual car value is so prized, the industry grants annual awards to manufacturers whose vehicles depreciate the least over a three- to five-year period.
-Pay attention to manufacturers who are awarded ‘Highest resale/residual value’ awards from independent third-party outlets as this is a key indicator of which brands and models hold their value the most.
+High residual value is so prized that the industry grants annual awards to manufacturers whose vehicles depreciate the least over a three- to five-year period.
+In addition, pay attention to manufacturers awarded "Highest Resale" or "Highest Residual Value" awards from independent third-party outlets.
+It's a crucial indicator of which brands and models hold their value the most because of higher residual value overall.

-Knowing residual car values helps you make more sound decisions about what's worth leasing.
+Knowing residual car values helps you make more sound decisions about what's worth leasing before entering into a lease contract or considering a lease buyout with your current leasing company.
 Whether your future car is luxury, sporty or economical, your car's ability to retain value automatically means lower monthly lease payments.
-It also means you derive greater actual, perceived and overall value form your car for years and years to come.
+It also means you derive greater actual, perceived, and overall value from your car for years and years to come.
+That way, you become a savvier lessee with a car that offers a future value and even an end value that you're comfortable with at the end of your lease.